MilesYeah/miBMCRedfish/miBMCRedfish.md

 ## Release note

+### 1.2
+* Optimize logging module
+  * Each log level has it own color, such as green, red, yellow

 ### 1.1
 * Add an option to customize log level while initializing object for MiBMCRedfishBase
 * Add option to show Version